NIH-HPC/swarm/README.md

 ## Clean up

-Because the space in /spin1/swarm is limited, old directories need to be removed.
+Because the space in **swarm_base** is limited, old directories need to be removed.
 We want to keep the directories and files around for a while to use in investigations, but not forever.
-The leftovers are cleaned up daily by `/usr/local/sbin/swarm_cleanup.pl` in a root cron job on biowulf.
+The leftovers are cleaned up daily by `/usr/local/sbin/swarm_cleanup` in a root cron job on biowulf.

-Under normal use, swarm_cleanup.pl first identifies all jobarrays from the biowulf_job_table of the slurmacct database (using the replicate slave).
-Then it parses the swarm_tempdir.idx, recent swarm.log and sbatch.log files and determines the status and age of all created swarms.
-Swarms that are either inactive (they finished in slurm) or are unknown (never submitted to slurm) and are 5 days old are deleted from /spin1/swarm.
+Under normal use, swarm_cleanup first identifies all jobarrays from the biowulf_job_table of the slurmacct database (using the replicate slave).
+Then it parses the swarm_tempdir.idx, recent swarm.log and sbatch.log files and determines the status and age of all swarms created in the specified **swarm_base**.
+Swarms that are either inactive (they finished in slurm) or are unknown (never submitted to slurm) and are 5 days old are deleted from **swarm_base**.

 ```
-swarm_cleanup.pl --delete-age 5
+swarm_cleanup --delete-age 5
 ```

-When a swarm tempdir directory is deleted, it is recorded in /usr/local/logs/swarm_cleanup.idx as a comma-delimited list:
+When a swarm tempdir directory is deleted, it is recorded in `**swarm_base**/.cleanup/swarm_cleanup.idx` as a comma-delimited list:

 ```
 1569079783,0,1570533216,user1,ztTSHJ6gJ9,0